 Table of Contents

 When thinking about traveling and overseas trips, many people have a 5-star luxurious vacation package in mind and assume that digital nomads have to be rich to live like that all year round.

 But this is not the kind of lifestyle most nomads are living.
 They are staying in AirBnBs or reasonable apartments.
 They often move to fairly cheap countries, don’t eat out every day, and book their flights in advance.

-The average location-independent professional doesn’t do expensive tours all the time, but explores the surrounding step by step.
-The more time you have to discover new places, the cheaper it often gets (use off-season discounts, use local transport etc.).
+The average location-independent professional doesn’t do expensive tours all the time but explores the surroundings step by step.
+The more time you have to discover new places, the cheaper it often gets (use off-season discounts, use local transport, etc.).

 They also don’t have many material possessions: no car, no furniture, no piles of clothes.
 So you most certainly don’t need to be rich to be a digital nomad.

 Myth #2: It is a pain to find new places to live.

 Many people hate moving.
 Looking for a new place, going to inspections, applying for it, packing your stuff, drag it there, settle, etc. Just the thought of moving places every couple of months freaks them out.

 But moving as a digital nomad is not the same.
 You will most likely look for short-term places, which are often easier to find.
 Airbnb is used in so many cities today.
 Even in the smallest town somewhere in Costa Rica, you will find a guesthouse that is happy to accommodate you as long as you wish.

 Pssst: Use this link to register with Airbnb and get 25 USD off your first stay!